brightway-lca/brightway2/docs/lca.rst

     }]
     heap = [(some number, 0)]

-After this is it rather simple: pull off the next node from the *heap*, add it to the list of nodes, construct its edges, and add its inputs to the heap.
+After this, it is rather simple: pull off the next node from the *heap*, add it to the list of nodes, construct its edges, and add its inputs to the heap.
 Iterate until no new nodes are found.

 .. image:: images/gt-step-2.png
     :align: center